-- Wash squash blossoms taking out the pistil and drying on a paper towel.
+- Gently wash squash blossoms taking out the pistil and drying on a paper towel.

 - Wash sage leaves and place on paper towel also.
-Make sure both the flowers and sage are very dry.
+Make sure both the blossoms and sage are very dry.

-- While batter is resting, heat up some good quality canola oil or peanut oil to about 160° F. The depth of the oil would be enough so that the blossom can float and be turned over easily without hitting the bottom of the pan.
+- While batter is resting, heat up some good quality canola oil or peanut oil to about 180°C/350°F. The depth of the oil would be enough so that the blossoms can float and be turned over easily without hitting the bottom of the pan.

 - Once they are nice and crispy and golden brown I take them out and onto a paper towel to get any excess oil off them.